joereynolds/life/docs/generative-music.md

 - Make sure your user is in the `audio` group if you're using `Jack` for the audio. (`cat /etc/group`)

+- For vcvrack you'll need to manually connect vcv to the system through the connections menu in qjackctl

 - If you want to use a screen recorder, `simplescreenrecorder` is a good bet.
 It works with JACK audio and with `i3wm`.
 Remember to select JACK as the audio output though otherwise nothing will come through.